muratkemaldar/lovebits/README.md

 LoveBits is a small experience meant to make coding languages more appealing to non-developers by writing JavaScript code poems.

-Main ideas:

-- Combining code with something "that you can do with human languages" (like poems) to create a different approach to coding
-- Putting the message of code before the basics of coding
+🏅LoveBits won the Hack of the Month award at [Berlin Hack and Tell #73](https://berlinhackandtell.rocks/2019-07-30-no73-libre-not-libra) in July 2019.

-## But... why?
+## Motivation

 There are a lot of misconceptions about coding.
 People get intimitated, and don't know where to start because they don't treat it like a human language.

+Main ideas are:

+- Overcoming the coding language barrier by combining code with something "that you can do with human languages" (like poems) to create a different approach to coding
+- Putting the message of code before the basics of coding

 You can read more about it on [the article I wrote for the Smashing Magazine](https://www.smashingmagazine.com/2018/07/writing-code-poems/).